 Definition of Price Skimming

 Price skimming is a product pricing strategy by which a company is setting the highest initial price for a product and then lowers it over time.
 What is meant by price skimming is that the company is “skimming” customer segments by lowering the price over time.

 Price skimming is also called skim pricing.
 This pricing strategy is mostly used by companies that develop new products, so at the launch moment, there is almost no competition and therefore no pricing pressure.

 Usually, price skimming is used when a new product enters the market.
 The company responsible for that product chooses the highest price point customers are willing to pay for that product.
 This allows the company to gather as much revenue as possible while competition has not entered the market and the demand is high enough.
 This way company can quickly return its investment in product development.

-There is no unique answer, but it is trou that price skimming works better for some types of products than for others.
+There is no unique answer, but, indeed, price skimming works better for some types of products than for others.
 Products that are connected to the innovations and are launched regularly are the best fit for skimming prices.
-For example, tech or fashion industries’ companies have great results when doing the product pricing this way.
+For example, tech or fashion industries companies have great results when doing product pricing this way.

 Usually, a price skimming strategy is appropriate when the demand curve is inelastic.
 This means that the quantity of demand is not very affected by the price, and lowering it would have only a minor effect on increasing the sales volume.
 Another condition for price skimming to be successful is that enough customers are willing to pay the high price for the product and that price does not attract competitors too fast.